 What is a 401(k) Partial Plan Termination?

-PARTIAL PLAN TERMINATIONS AFFECT EMPLOYEE VESTING
+PARTIAL PLAN TERMINATION Impact on EMPLOYEE VESTING

-In the case of a partial plan termination, all employees that terminated service during the year for any reason and had an account balance with the Plan become fully vested in all employer contributions regardless of the Plans’ vesting schedule.
+In the case of a partial plan termination, all employees that terminated service during the year for any reason and had an account balance with the plan become fully vested in all employer contributions regardless of the plans’ vesting schedule.

 For additional details refer to IRC Section 411(d) (3) and Revenue Ruling 2007-43.
-It is important to review this ruling if your Company experiences turnover to ensure participant accounts are handled appropriately.
+It is important to review this ruling if your company experiences turnover to ensure participant accounts are handled appropriately.

-You should work with your service provider if you believe your 401(k) plan may be impacted by a Partial Plan Termination.
+You should work with your service provider if you believe your 401(k) plan may be impacted by a partial plan termination.

 As the plan sponsor, when it’s time to audit your 401(k) plan, it’s vital that you hire an experienced auditor to ensure your plan is in compliance.
 At Anders we specialize in retirement plan audits.
 We have the ability to offer assistance entirely off-site with little or no distraction to your daily office routine.